Bake or Break

 What Is the Difference Between Apple Crisp and Apple Crumble?

 We’ll start with the ingredients for the filling, then move on to the streusel topping.
-You can find exact amounts for everything down in the recipe card.
+You can find exact amounts for everything and the full set of directions down in the recipe card.

 For the Filling

-• Apples: I like to slice them into wedges and then cut those in half, but whole wedges or smaller cubes also work.
+• Apples – I like to slice them into wedges and then cut those in half, but whole wedges or smaller cubes also work.
+See my note below for info about what kinds of apples work well here.

 For the Topping